14 Different Types of Frogs in Michigan

 2. Wood Frog

 The wood frog(Lithobates sylvatica) is one of Michigan’s most common types of frogs.
-It is found throughout the state but is not as likely to be spotted during winter.
+It is found throughout the state but is less likely to be spotted during winter.

 The wood frog hibernates underground during the winter and typically emerges from its nest when temperatures reach 45 degrees Fahrenheit or above.